ArvindAROO/socialEngineeringAttack/README.md

 The example output is given in the file 'possiblePasswords.txt'

-# Pull request
+# Secure password generator
-A secure password generator has been added to the repository which lets you build a strong password based on the length of the password you choose.
+A secure password generator(securePasswordGenerator.py) has been added to the repository which lets you build a strong password based on the length of the password you choose.

 Hope you like the program